SmartPort Pulmonary Embolism Lawsuit Filed Against AngioDynamics

 AngioDynamics Port-a-Cath Lawsuits

-Davison’s lawsuit was filed in the Southern District of California, where it will be consolidated with similar claims as part of an AngioDynamics port-a-cath multidistrict litigation (MDL) overseen by U.S. District Judge Jinsook Ohta for coordinated pretrial proceedings.
+Davison’s lawsuit was filed in the Southern District of California, where it will be consolidated with similar claims currently pending in an AngioDynamics port-a-cath multidistrict litigation (MDL), which is being overseen by U.S. District Judge Jinsook Ohta for coordinated pretrial proceedings.

 As part of the coordinated management of the growing litigation, Judge Ohta is expected to establish a bellwether trial process, during which a handful of representative cases will be selected for early trial dates.
 These trials will allow the parties and court to evaluate how juries may respond to evidence and expert testimony likely to be repeated throughout the litigation.